February 6

 Heating Properties

 Since heating is arguably the most important characteristic of cookware, the heating properties of a pan are important to understand.
-In general, you want a pan that heats quickly and evenly (this is known as thermal conductivity), and hangs onto heat fairly well (this is known as heat retention).
+In general, you want a pan that heats evenly (known as thermal conductivity), and hangs onto heat fairly well (known as heat retention).
 Both of these properties depend on two things: a pan's material (the base metal), and a pan's mass (i.e., thickness).

 The Gotham Steel Pro Chef line is tri-ply clad stainless steel, so it actually has less aluminum than the other lines.
 (Stainless steel is a terrible heat conductor.)
 The encapsulated base makes up for this somewhat, giving it roughly similar heating properties to the other (all aluminum) Gotham Steel lines.